 Side note: why in the world would I wear a black shirt on a day like that??
 Needless to say, we both got pretty sweaty.
 Also, maybe we should have gotten there, you know, before noon!
 We happened to go during the hottest part of the day, when there was little to no shade.
 On the plus side, we almost had the ruins to ourselves, as no one else was crazy enough to venture out in that heat.
 Also, not many people were crazy enough to jump around in that heat!
 Like my sweet Cambodian pants?

-Another thing that was fun about Angkor Thom was the plethora of monkeys!
+Another thing that was fun about these ruins was the plethora of monkeys!
 We were a little surprised (and a little bummed) when there weren’t monkeys at Angkor Wat, but luckily, we got our monkey fill on day two!

 As with my post on Angkor Wat, I had a really hard time narrowing down the amount of photos to share.
 I loved photographing these gorgeous ruins!
 Please enjoy the ridiculous amount of photos below.

 Wow!
 Sorry for the photo overload.
 I swear that’s only a fraction of the photos we took!
 Which one is your favorite?